 Today is June 8 and the Navigate the Chaos question to consider is “how often do you work on your passion project?”
 By definition, a passion project is something that takes you a long-time, 10 or more years, to complete.
-Many people that navigate the chaos often stumble upon their passion project while working on something else.
+Many who navigate the chaos and practice the art of living well often stumble upon their passion project while working on something else.
+Having a project was actually the best career advice best-selling author Malcolm Gladwell ever received.

 The Last Full Measure is a 2019 American war drama film written and directed by Todd Robinson.
 It stars Sebastian Stan, Christopher Plummer, William Hurt, Ed Harris, Samuel L. Jackson, Jeremy Irvine and Peter Fonda, in his final film role.